JoshCO11/Supermarket_Store_Branches_Sales_Excel_Project-Data_Analytics/README.md

 Well as you can see in this image the Multiple R is low that conveys low relationship between the two.
 The Significance F is about *.80* meaning it is not working well.
 Then for P-value the intercept value is less than 0.05 which means it is good while the variable is much higher also almost *.80* indicating no relationship, proving the null hypothesis.

-Some people understand it more when it is presented visually so here is the scatter plot:
+Some people understand it more when it is presented visually, so here is the scatter plot:
 <p align="center">
   <img src="https://github.com/JoshCO11/Supermarket_Store_Branches_Sales_Excel_Project-Data_Analytics/blob/e20ff4e5ee8b5f0bfde5dc41fa409b6bf68c2d17/images/Question%202/Customer_Behavior_Corr1.PNG" alt=" Customer Behavior #1" width="800"
 </p>

 The almost flat trendline means there is no correlation between the Daily Customer Count and Store Sales.
 Probably that is because the people going in-and-out the store doesn't buy and only goes for window shopping.
-Also maybe the store is themed like for seasonal events, like christmas season, halloween, etc. where people doesn't neccesarily buy and use in normal days.
+Also maybe the store is probably themed like store that is for seasonal events, like christmas season, halloween, etc. where people doesn't neccesarily buy items that can be used in normal days.

 Now let's take a look more analysis by answer the second question: *How does the number of items available affect the daily customer count or store sales?*